VASCULAR AND CARDIOTHORACIC SURGERY CLERKSHIP

 - The student will have at least one 24 hours period free of any clinical responsibility once a week.

 REQUIRED READINGS.
 Each student is expected to read, from a recognized Vascular Surgery textbook, on the disease process of those patients seen in clinic, those scheduled for elective surgery, and those admitted to the service through the ER.
+Those resources are provided for students in the vascular clinic.

-- Each student is expected to attend all General Surgery conferences, to include morning report, rounds, lectures, and Journal Club.
+OTHER REQUIREMENTS.
+Each student is expected to attend all General Surgery conferences, to include morning report, rounds, lectures, and Journal Club.